spatialillusions/milsymbol/docs/readme.md

 ## MS.getMarkerParts

-TODO might be name change
+TODO might be name change (getSymbolParts would make more sense)

 ## MS.getVersion()